ROB-530/ALPHAS/README.md

 localization sensors acting as mobile anchors, and Beta drones, which estimate their positions using onboard sensors and relative measurements to nearby agents.
-This approach aims to achieve robust, swarm-wide localization by leveraging inter- agent communication and relative information, thereby en- hancing resilience to sensor noise and environmental uncer- tainty while potentially reducing the need for expensive global positioning hardware on every agent.
+This approach aims to achieve robust, swarm-wide localization by leveraging inter-agent communication and relative information, thereby enhancing resilience to sensor noise and environmental uncertainty while potentially reducing the need for expensive global positioning hardware on every agent.

 # Setup